AllowDeny0123/archlinux-vnc/README.md

 ```
 ## After container built or pulled
 I prefer to use TightVNC client but you can use any VNC client you want and connect to *IP*:5901 with password you set in `docker run` command.

+## Notes
+If `--rm` flag persist in your run command container will be deleted after you log out from DE inside container otherwise it just stops